-It’s worth spending some time to dissect the similarities and differences between them: doing so will help leaders identify which are present within their organizations, so they can mitigate their effects.
+It’s worth spending time dissecting the similarities and differences between them: doing so will help leaders identify which are present within their organisations, so they can mitigate their effects.

-A simple way to think about the differences between exhaustion, burnout, and disengagement is whether someone feels enthusiasm or dread when thinking about returning to work after the holidays.
-Will they show up cheerful, energized, and in a positive frame of mind when they come back to work in January – or is their dread of returning to work in the new year hanging over their heads like a storm cloud?
+A simple way to think about the differences between exhaustion, employee burnout, and disengagement is whether someone feels enthusiasm or dread when thinking about returning to work after a holiday.
+Will they show up cheerful, energised, and in a positive frame of mind when they come back to work – or is their dread of returning to work hanging over their heads like a storm cloud?

 Spotting the difference is crucial: people who are simply exhausted will be refreshed and recharged after spending time away.
 However, employees who are burnt out are likely to remain so, even with a welcome break, and could be on the path to total disengagement.

-Understanding how 2020 impacted your employees, and whether any of these forces are creeping within your organization is vital for leaders, in order to best position the company as the economy recovers.
+Understanding whether any of these forces are creeping within your organisation is vital for leaders, to best position the company for recovery.

-The exhaustion so many are feeling right now is the result of months of stress in all its forms: fear for the health of family, friends and oneself; economic uncertainty; the isolation and lack of human interaction – just to name a few.
+The exhaustion so many employees are feeling right now is the result of months of stress in all its forms: fear for the health of family, friends, and oneself; economic uncertainty; the isolation and lack of human interaction – just to name a few.
 The greater number of stressors we have been experiencing, and their seriousness, have exacted a mental toll that employers cannot overlook.
-And the result is deep exhaustion.
+And the result is deep exhaustion at the workplace.

 “It feels like the whole world is tired.
-Even though the vaccine shines a light at the end of the tunnel, the home stretch will be long and perhaps take a greater toll on our professional and personal lives than we expect it to.”
-How to Lead When Your Team is Exhausted (and You are, too), Harvard Business Review, December 2020
+Even though the vaccine shines a light at the end of the tunnel, the home stretch will be long and perhaps take a greater toll on our professional and personal lives than we expect it to,” reads a recent Harvard Business Review article.

-Without mitigation, exhaustion can turn into burnout.
-The above-referenced HBR article offers detailed advice for addressing exhaustion within a team, and posits that the right approach is one that blends empathy and compassion, but also invites individuals to think about and embrace their personal resilience, in a true “when the going gets tough, the tough get going” moment.
+Without mitigation, exhaustion can turn into employee burnout.
+The above-referenced Harvard Business Review article offers detailed advice for addressing exhaustion within a team and posits that the right approach blends empathy and compassion, but also invites individuals to think about and embrace their personal resilience, in a true “when the going gets tough, the tough get going” moment.

 “Yes, the current moment calls for compassion, but it also calls for a little more edge and collective defiance against the injustice of the virus.
-You want people to say “enough is enough” and rise to fight against the gloom.”
-How to Lead When Your Team is Exhausted (and You are, too), Harvard Business Review, December 2020
+You want people to say “enough is enough” and rise to fight against the gloom.” says psychologist Merete Wedell-Wedellsborg.

-In 2019, prior to the onset of the pandemic, the World Health Organization added new detail to the description of burnout syndrome, which is classified in the 11th Revision of the International Classification of Diseases (ICD-11) as an occupational phenomenon, defining burnout in defined in ICD-11 as follows:
+In 2019, before the onset of the pandemic, the World Health Organization added new detail to the description of employee burnout syndrome, which is classified in the 11th Revision of the International Classification of Diseases (ICD-11) as an occupational phenomenon, burnout is defined as follows: